NiloyRicky/extensionWebToSheetLoggerNiloyq933/README.md

 -- Day 2: Implemented text selection detection and floating save button.
 Logged selected text  to console.**
 - -- Day 3: Collected metadata (title, URL, timestamp) along with selected text.
 Displayed all in a styled popup with "Confirm Save" button.
 - - - -Day 4: Collected metadata (title, URL, timestamp) along with selected text.
 Store all the data in the google sheet.
+----- Day 5: Storing the selected text along with title,url,date into Google Sheets.Toaster messages also added
 ## Notes
 This is a Chrome extension and runs locally within the browser.
 No server or hosting is required at this stage.